 The same applies to darkness, top-of-form offset, thermal or direct printing, and gap versus mark sensing; the printer string can set several settings.
 You can change them in the printer, but every time you print a label, the data string changes them back to its settings.

-This can be a good thing if you know what the settings should be and want to control them from the label format.
+This can be good if you know what the settings should be and want to control them from the label format.
 But anything that comes up while operating the printer that might need a setting change will not work.
 We have customers that must purchase labels with sense marks and cannot use gap labels because the label software demands the mark be there.
-Even if they change the printer to gap, it gets overwritten every time that you print a label.
+Even if they change the printer to gap, it gets overwritten every time you print a label.

 The main message is to be aware of this.
-When you are having issues that seem like the printer is broken because it won’t accept any of the changes you are making to the settings, it might be that your label format is overwriting those changes and there is nothing actually wrong with the printer.
+When you are having issues that seem like the printer is broken because it won’t accept any of the changes you are making to the settings, it might be that your label format is overwriting those changes, and there is nothing wrong with the printer.

 Our group is full of experts on these matters and is here for you.
 We even have several engineers that can write this printer code from scratch.
 Contact us to see how our team can help!